nguyen263/FlyPrice/README.md

 # FlyPrice
 A final project I did for my university LIS 4370 R Programming course
-<p> An R package provides functions for generating flight data for price calculations; these functions require specific fields, including travel details: departure, arrival, dates, number of passengers, and airline; a dataset is also needed.
+<p> R package provides functions for generating flight data for price calculations.
+These functions require specific fields, including travel details: departure, arrival, dates, number of passengers, and airline; a dataset is also needed.
 <p> IMPORTANT!
 This package is not available on CRAN

 ### Basic Usage